Ludwig Black Beauty

 Ludwig Heirloom Bronze

-This is my newest addition to my Ludwig Snare collection.
-I bought it as a present to myself at the 2021 Chicago Drum Show.
+Another recent addition to my Ludwig Snare collection.
+I bought it as a post-COVID present to myself at the 2021 Chicago Drum Show.

 Ludwig Chrome Standard Snare